slateci/federation-controller/README.md

 Inside the namespace it will create a service account with rolebinding to cluster-federation clusterrole, and kubernetes will automatically issue a token for the service account in secret in the same namespace.
 This token can be used to access the resources by the federated cluster.
 [![asciicast](https://asciinema.org/a/fZXrBEBu9Tr24qU3r8oGLXjVh.png)](https://asciinema.org/a/fZXrBEBu9Tr24qU3r8oGLXjVh)

+To request creation of additional namespaces belonging to the same federated cluster, it can create the "clusternamespace" CRD object in its namespace.
+The operator will discover the new object and create the corresponding namespace with same service account in it.